babel/website/_posts/2016-12-06-the-state-of-babel.md

 > test262 tests conformance to the continually maintained draft future ECMAScript standard found at [tc39.github.io/ecma262](http://tc39.github.io/ecma262/), together with any Stage 3 or later TC39 proposals.
 It is maintained by Tom Care ([@tcare](https://github.com/tcare)) with significant contributions from many in the ECMAScript community.

 Running the official spec tests against Babel can make sure we comply to the spec or at least know when we don't.
-We'll want to figure out how to do filtering on things we can't compile (proxy, TCO, etc) and setup an easy way to check failing tests and file issues and PRs for them.
+We'll want to figure out how to do filtering on things we can't compile (proxy, TCO, etc) and set up an easy way to check failing tests and file issues and PRs for them.

 Relevant Issues: